Makeup Artistry Schools in Massachusetts

 In the state of Massachusetts, makeup application is considered part of the field of esthetics.
 For that reason, you must become licensed as an esthetician before you can apply makeup professionally.
 Through an approved esthetics program, you must complete 300 hours of training.
 You can then sign up to take your exam and become licensed.

-The average wage earned by makeup artists specializing in stage, television and film in Massachusetts was $54,100 in 2013, somewhat higher than the national average.
+The average wage earned by makeup artists specializing in stage, television and film in Massachusetts was $55,788 in 2020, somewhat higher than the national average.
 Of course, stage, television, and film make up is a specialty area that can have you creating looks to fit specific characters, so it is probably at the higher end of the income scale.
 If you work in a spa or salon, or in a department store, creating everyday looks for women who want to freshen their look, you will probably earn less.
 However, if you have a loyal following, or a specialty such as makeup for wedding parties, or an excellent reputation so that your services are sought after, you may be able to earn an income on the higher side.
-The beauty industry in general is expected to grow between 8% and 14% from 2010 to 2022, meaning that jobs should be available for makeup artists when they complete their training programs.
+The beauty industry in general is expected to grow about 9% from 2016 to 2026, meaning that jobs should be available for makeup artists when they complete their training programs.